-The Most Iconic Concert To Ever Play In Atlantic City
+The Most Iconic Concert To Ever Play In Atlantic City, New Jersey

 At least once a week, we implement what I affectionately call an “Official Mental Health Break” on-air segment.

 What this means is that for at least one hour of our broadcast week … we suspend the daily hard-hitting, political, hyper-negative news issues that presently dominate our daily lives on a suffocating, minute-by-minute basis.

 Instead, during this one hour, we take on-air phone calls from our wonderful guest listeners of the “Hurley in the Morning” program on WPG Talk Radio 95.5, focusing on a totally positive topic, such as:

 Who is the most famous person that you’ve ever met - along with, Who is the most famous person you’d like to meet and why?

 Our listeners and callers love these positive on-air segments and so do I.

 For my part in this, the most famous person that I’ve ever met is Sir Paul McCartney, who also happens to be my all-time favorite “Beatle.”

 FYI, my former Boss, President Donald Trump is a very close second, if not a 1 and 1A scenario.

 I owe this surreal 45-minutes of up close and personal “hang-time” with McCartney to former Atlantic City Mayor Lorenzo Langford.